-Growing catalpa trees (Catalpa spp.) from seed is a long-term project, but worth it for the large clusters of white flowers mature trees bear in late spring.
+Growing a catalpa tree (Catalpa spp.) from seed is a long-term project, but worth it for the large clusters of white flowers mature trees bear in late spring.
 Catalpa trees that are common garden favorites include southern catalpa (Catalpa bignonioides), which grows in U.S. Department of Agriculture plant hardiness zones 5a through 9a, and northern catalpa (Catalpa speciosa) and Chinese catalpa (Catalpa ovata), which both grow in USDA zones 4 through 8.
 The seeds of all three trees grow best in a moist, protected site.
 Catalpa trees are invasive in some areas of the United States.